An Alternative Trajectory for Generative AI

 \subsubsection{Participatory governance and human-in-the-loop}

 We advocate for participatory governance models where diverse stakeholders---including workers, marginalized communities, and domain experts---are actively involved in the design and oversight of AI systems~\citep{ier_orion_energy}.
 For high-stakes decisions, the ``human-in-the-loop'' principle must be strictly enforced.
 The AI acts as a recommender, providing verifiable evidence and reasoning, but the final decision---and the moral liability---rests with a human~\citep{ier_orion_energy}.
 This approach transforms the workforce rather than replace it.
 It creates an ``augmented worker'' paradigm where human judgment is amplified by machine precision.

-This approach transforms the workforce rather than replace it.
-It creates an ``augmented worker'' paradigm where human judgment is amplified by machine precision.
-Blue-collar workers can use AR-enabled DSS for complex maintenance tasks, receiving step-by-step visual guidance overlaid on their field of view~\citep{dss_augmented_worker}.
-White-collar workers can use DSS to navigate vast information landscapes, shifting their focus from rote information retrieval to high-level judgment and strategy.